ibm-cloud-docs/transit-gateway/about.md

 {: #directlink}

 {{site.data.keyword.tg_full_notm}} supports Direct Link connections.
 Connecting Direct Link to your {{site.data.keyword.tg_full_notm}} on-premises network grants access to all networks connected on the transit gateway.
 Similarly, all other connections on the transit gateway have access to your network.
 As with other network connections to the {{site.data.keyword.tg_full_notm}}, special consideration must be taken to avoid IP overlap issues.
 For more information, see [Dealing with overlapping VPC prefixes and classic infrastructure subnets](/docs/transit-gateway?topic=transit-gateway-overlapping-vpc-prefixes-and-classic-subnets).

+### VPN gateway connectivity
+{: #vpn-connectivity}

+{{site.data.keyword.tg_full_notm}} supports VPN gateway connections, enabling on-premises or external networks to connect with other networks in {{site.data.keyword.cloud_notm}} over secure IPsec tunnels.
+The VPN gateway acts as a spoke within the transit gateway architecture, using dynamic routing with eBGP over redundant GRE tunnels to provide scalable and resilient connectivity.
+For more information, see [VPN gateway connection considerations](/docs/transit-gateway?topic=transit-gateway-helpful-tips#vpn-connection-considerations).

 ### {{site.data.keyword.powerSys_notm}} connectivity
 {: #powervs}